threewordphrase/grunt-readme-generator/readme/usage.md

       informative: true
     },
     order: {
-      // Title of the piece and the file name goes here
+      // Title of the piece and the File name goes here
       // like so
       "installation.md": "Installation",
       "usage.md": "Usage",